Learning Stories

 “We saw members of our [Indian] community feeling very lonely, so we decided to form an Association to bring them together for social, health and art programs”, Preeti explained over a great Indian lunch being offered by the community.

-Learning Through Craft
+Learning Through Volunteering

 Stay in the Loop